 My friend Ed Gibney has written on each and every one of the thought experiments in Julian Baggini’s, The Pig That Wants to Be Eaten: 100 Experiments for the Armchair Philosopher.
 He has also summarized his own100 blog posts on Baggini’s 100 thought experiments in “What I learned from 100 Philosophy Thought Experiments.”

-(Here is his summary of, and commentary on, Baggini’s thought experiments dealing with metaphysics.
+Here is his summary of, and commentary on, Baggini’s thought experiments dealing with aesthetics.
 It follows from a previous post on ethics.
 I have added my own brief reflections at the bottom of the page.)

 From Ed Gibney’s blog, reprinted with permission.